hopelovesme/L1-Quiz-2024/README.md

-                "2) In the Quiz there will be a variety of different basic math questions (either +, -, /, * )", "the symbols '/' means division and '*' means multiplication", "3) once you've answered all of your questions you will be given a score out of 100% and you will be able to see what ", "questions you got correct or incorrect ", "GOOD LUCK ON YOUR QUIZ!!!!!")
+                "2) In the Quiz there will be a variety of different basic math questions (either +, -, /, * )", "the symbols '/' means division and '*' means multiplication", "3) once you've answered all of your questions you will be given a score out of 100% and you will be able to see what ", "questions you got correct or incorrect (You may go back through the quiz if you wish) ", "GOOD LUCK ON YOUR QUIZ!!!!!")
             input("-Please press enter to start-")
             return